-Minority Shareholder Petition – 2018 onwards – acting for interests of, inter alia, Roman Abramovich and Alexander Abramov in relation to s994 CA 2006 petition, instructed by Allen & Overy – Faulkner, Sachs & Ors vs Vollin, Minden & Ors CR-2018-005055
+Minority Shareholder Petition – 2018 – 2020 – acting for majority shareholders of UK/US technology company in relation to s994 CA 2006 petition, instructed by Allen & Overy – hearings before ICC Jones – Faulkner, Sachs & Ors vs Vollin, Minden & Ors CR-2018-005055

 Minority Shareholders s994 Petition – trial before Asplin J in February 2017 – £50m purchase/loan repayment order – Re TPD Investments Ltd EWHC 657 (Ch)